Intrinsically Correct Algorithms and Recursive Coalgebras

 \section{Well-Founded Coreflection}

 If a functor is not well-founded, it can always be transformed into a well-founded functor in a universal manner by forming its \emph{well-founded coreflection}.
-This rather simple construction will be instrumental for our theory of ranked coalgebras developed subsequently in \autoref{sec:ranked-coalgebras}. \begin{definition} For every $i\in I$, we define the inclusion functor $J_{<i}\colon \C^{<i}\to \C^I$ and the truncation functor $T_{<i}\colon \C^I\to \C^I$ as follows (recall that $\C$ has an initial object $0$ by \autoref{indexCat}):
+This rather simple construction is instrumental for the standard technique we develop for proving well-foundedness of a functor. \begin{definition} For every $i\in I$, we define the inclusion functor $J_{<i}\colon \C^{<i}\to \C^I$ and the truncation functor $T_{<i}\colon \C^I\to \C^I$ as follows (recall that $\C$ has an initial object $0$ by \autoref{indexCat}):